stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 05 - Means-ends Analysis.md

 - A can move on top of D (difference of 3)
 - D can move on top of A (difference of 3)
 - D can move on top of the table (difference of 2)

+### Block Problem III Quiz

+_Using means-ends analysis, which move will be chosen_?

+D can move on top of the Table (difference of 2), since this is the shortest path (lowest difference of the three paths).